Uncategorized

 Running as a political candidate was a lot of fun, and I refer to it as a life experience.
 However, there are real statistics that say if I run again, most likely, I will not win.
 So, what would make me want to try again?
 It just does not feel right to sit it out and not try one more time.
 I care deeply about my community and Minnesota.
 I think to show up and try my best, anyway, is how I can direct my dedication and passion for protecting the environment.

 Writing feels like magic to me.
-Stacy and I have worked hard to build a community of like-minded Adventurers, who enjoy reading bits of wisdom we love to share.
-Participating in a heart centered and inspired project keeps me looking forward to the next adventure with my best friend!
-Being an Adventure Sister is a creative outlet that feels good for my soul and has changed me for the better!
+I worked hard to build a community who enjoy reading bits of wisdom we love to share.
+Participating in a heart centered and inspired project keeps me looking forward to the next adventure.
+These experiences fuel my creative outlet in ways that feel good for my soul.
+Some challenge me, some sooth me, all have changed me for the better.

 After contemplation of my failures, I see life isn’t always about chasing gold even though somedays it feels like it.
 Sometimes it feels more purposeful and rewarding to pursue the callings of your soul.
 I know I will be A-Okay if I never get to Congress or get on the New York Bestseller list.
-I will still make a difference in a way that feels good to me.
+I will still make a difference in a way that feels good to me while pursuing these goals.

 I believe the journey of existence is about gaining perspective of the purpose of life.
 You cannot appreciate the good if you do not experience strife occasionally.
-If we always get what we want, when we want it, we probably won’t value what we already have
+If we always get what we want, when we want it, we probably won’t value what we already have.
+Then when we do finally get it… Glory fills my soul and I let myself rejoice in the bounty of my efforts.
+Giving grace for all that guided me to my achievements.

-What is more important is enjoying the everyday experience of life in a way that feels authentic to me.
-By listening to my heart and letting it guide me I have learned not to be frightened of failure, it’s just a word.
-Growing pains and setbacks are just part of this fabulous obstacle course of life I get to live!
-If I chose to detach from desired outcomes, I get to find pleasure in what really matters; enjoying the journey of failing forward!
+It is important to enjoy the everyday experience of life in a way that feels authentic to me.
+By listening to my heart and letting it guide me I have learned not to be frightened of failure, it’s just another F word… and friends I love me an eff word sometimes.
+Getting older means I understand that growing pains and setbacks are just part of this fabulous obstacle course of life I get to live.

 How do you overcome failures?
 What keeps you passionate about your calling?
 I’d love to hear from you!